cousinmango/big-brain-map/README.md

 ## Setup

-We use conventional commit tools and standard-version to guide and automate traceability along the lifetime of the big braing mind mapping wonderland project.
+We use conventional commit tools and standard-version to guide and automate traceability along the lifetime of the big brain gg mind mapping wonderland project.

 BREAKING.feature.patch (major.minor.patch)